 Traditional Clothing of Switzerland

+How do people dress in Switzerland?
 The traditional costume of the common people in Switzerland, however, remains much more distinct, with variations based on the canton, gender, and occupation of the person.

-The female traditional outfit is very embellished with pretty and traditional accessories.
+The female Swiss traditional outfit is very embellished with pretty and traditional accessories.
 The male folk dress is very simple and ordinary, and in some other parts of the country, it looks rather aristocratic and stylish.

 The national costume of Switzerland is multifaceted but made in the same style and design; bright but sober; eccentric but balanced; convenient but enticing.